 - Photocopies of any primary documents and select secondary documents

-- Expired or invalid documents, except in scenarios specified above.
-In some cases, you can use an expired driver’s license or state ID.
+- Expired or invalid documents (except in specific cases, such as expired driver’s licenses or state IDs)

 - Forms you fill out yourself, including tax forms